vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+send a proper timestamp when creating a command

 handle joining and leaving a space separately then joining a space channel
  - and turn joining and leaving a space into explicit events